Skip to Content

 The many gorgeous beaches are one of the main drawcards of Cyprus

-Cyprus has some of the best beaches in Europe – maybe even in the world, but being part-Cypriot myself, I am totally biased!
+Cyprus has some of the best beaches in Europe – maybe even in the world, but obviously, I am biased!
 The waters are the kind of crystal clear, Mediterranean blue that people dream about when going on holiday.
-The best beaches of Cyprus are mainly located on the east side of the island near Ayia Napa like Nissi Beach, Konnos Bay and Fig Tree Bay.
-If you get really lucky you can even spot a few turtles out in the beaches of Malama, Cavo Maris and Green Bay.
+The best beaches of Cyprus are mainly located on the east side of the island near Ayia Napa like Nissi Beach, Konnos Bay, and Fig Tree Bay.
+If you get really lucky you can even spot a few turtles out on the beaches of Malama, Cavo Maris, and Green Bay.

 Trekking in mountain villages